-One of our primary goals is to address the corrosion issues that plague other racks by choosing premium materials and adding surface treatments that resist corrosion and increase the lifespan of the rack.
+One of our primary goals is to address corrosion issues by choosing premium materials and adding surface treatments that resist corrosion and increase the lifespan of the rack.

-The frame is made from anodized 6061-T6 Aluminum, while the wheel baskets and rear wheel holder are 304 Stainless Steel, which brings a level of corrosion resistance that is far superior to powder coated steel.
-We go two steps further and sandblast all the stainless steel parts and then subject them to an electrolytic treatment, to achieve the most corrosion resistance possible.
+The frame is made from anodized 6061-T6 Aluminum, while the mast, wheel baskets and rear wheel holder are 304 Stainless Steel, which brings a level of corrosion resistance that is far superior to powder coated steel.
+With the stainless parts, we go two steps further by sandblasting then electropolishing them.
 All hardware is also 304 Stainless Steel.

-The hitch spigot is made from A500 Grade C structural steel for the highest strength.
+The hitch spigot is made from high strength A500 Grade C structural steel.
 Unfortunately Stainless Steel is not suitable for this application, so we've applied the best treatments to resist corrosion; sandblasted then hot dip galvanized.

-Despite this, harsh environments such as salted roads and coastal areas affected by sea spray can still cause surface corrosion and is not covered by warranty unless it creates a structural issue during the warranty period.
+Despite this, harsh environments such as salted roads and coastal areas affected by sea spray can still cause surface corrosion and is not covered by warranty unless it creates a structural issue.
 If you are driving while roads are salted, we recommend storing the rack when not in use for extended periods and rinsing it after use to get the maximum lifespan and to keep the finishes looking as fresh as possible.
 We've taken the best steps possible to prevent corrosion, but salt is still the enemy.

 If you experience surface tarnishing on the Stainless Steel components, we recommend the following: